TEN DAYS CYCLING – from €1,420

 Agriculture is still one of the Alentejo’s few major industries and you will ride for hours past vast swathes of pasture and grain fields, plus areas of cork oaks, olive plantations and vineyards.
 Birdwatchers will be able to keep their eyes peeled for a wealth of avian life – from eagles to bee-eaters and storks to hoopoes.

-The last two days of the tour see us cross the hills that divide the Alentejo and the Algarve, following a scenic route that takes in some quiet countryside, the region’s ancient capital of Silves and a number of small villages before arriving at the beach for our ride into Lagos.
+The last two days of the tour see us cross the hills that divide the Alentejo and the Algarve, following a scenic route that takes in some quiet countryside and a number of small villages and towns before arriving at the beach for our ride into Lagos.

 In terms of distance, the daily rides range from 50-68km (32-42 miles).
-There are no major mountain ranges involved but the ride is not flat and a reasonable number of ups and downs are involved.
+There are no major mountain ranges involved but the ride is not flat and there is a reasonable amount of climbing on most days.

 Note: The main riding days should present no major challenges for anyone who is reasonably fit and used to cycling.
 However, riders must be able to cycle the relevant distances on consecutive days.

-In terms of climate, the Alentejo sees some of the highest summer temperatures in Portugal but spring (late February-early May) is one of the best times for biking in the region.
+In terms of climate, the Alentejo sees some of the highest summer temperatures in Portugal but spring (late February-early May) and late autumn (October onwards) are the best times for biking in the region.

-Some wet days are likely in March but there is a high chance of plenty of sunshine and warm days too.
+Some wet days are likely in March but there is also a high chance of sunshine and warm days.
 (Statistically, the southern part of the region gets around 200 hours of sunshine and around 55mm of rain in March.)